 You have more options for general education electives than you think.

 Your general education courses are designed to provide you with a working knowledge of multiple subjects.
-These entry-level courses are organized into five main categories: Intellectual and Practical Skills, Personal and Social Responsibility, Human Cultures and the Physical World, Integrative and Applied Learning, and General Education.
+As of July 2015, these entry-level courses are organized into four main categories: Intellectual and Practical Skills, Civic and Global Leadership, Knowledge of Human Cultures, and Understanding of the Physical and Natural World.
 These courses can be used to satisfy requirements for more than one area, and can be tailored to your own needs and interests.
 Are you afraid of math?
 Then you can take Applied Liberal Arts Mathematics (intended for nonmath majors) to fulfill your math requirement.
 Or are you looking to fill a Humanities course?
 Introduction to Photography could help you develop (pun intended) your photo-taking skills and fulfill your degree requirements.

 General Education Electives can complement your degree.